boun-tabi/eval-ud/llm-approach/finnish-run/scripts/README.md

         python3 llm-approach/finnish-run/scripts/run-llm-experiment.py -tb llm-approach/finnish-run/data/treebank.json -s llm-approach/finnish-run/data/selected_sents.json -m poe_GPT-4 -d util/ud-docs/data/ -k llm-approach/keys/poe.json -lp llm-approach/data/langs.json -l fi
     ```

+    - The experiment continues even if some prompts fail.
+After all the sentences are processed, the script runs itself again till all the sentences are processed successfully.
+In case one stops the script manually, the script can be run again to continue the experiment:

+        ```bash
+            python3 llm-approach/finnish-run/scripts/run-llm-experiment.py -r llm-approach/finnish-run/scripts/outputs/SPECIFIC_RUN_DIR
+        ```

 3. Clean the output by the command below:

     ```bash